EnthusiastiCon/enthusiasticon.github.io/index.md

 {:/}
 <!--End mc_embed_signup-->

-If you happen to have any questions, we can be reached at [info@enthusiasticon.de](mailto:info@enthusiasticon.de).
+If you happen to have any questions, you can reach us at [info@enthusiasticon.de](mailto:info@enthusiasticon.de).

 </div>